(Frequently Asked Questions)

 Who helped/hindered you in your early career?

 My parents never encouraged me in the sense of making a fuss about what I wrote or praising my determination to write.
-They encouraged me greatly in the sense that they believed that if you have a talent, you ought to work hard at it.
+They encouraged me greatly in the sense that they believed that if a gift is also an obligation – it’s given you to work with, and work for.
+And such work is the most rewarding of all.

-When I was getting near college age, my father talked with me about getting a 'salable skill' — learning a trade that I could live on.
-Because most writers don't earn enough from writing to buy catfood, this was wise advice.
-I loved languages, so I went into French and Italian literature in college, and went on for higher degrees that would qualify me to teach.
+When I was getting near college age, my father talked with me about getting a ‘salable skill’ — learning a trade that I could live on.
+Because most writers don’t earn enough from writing to buy catfood, this was wise advice.
+I loved languages, so I studied French and Italian literature, and went on for higher degrees that would qualify me to teach.

 Then when I got married, my husband never questioned my right to write.
-This is fairly rare, especially in husbands.
-My advice to young writers is, if you can't marry money, at least don’t marry envy.
+He’d do his work, I’d do my work, and we’d do our work (house and family) together.
+This was rare, in the 1950s.
+My advice to any young writer is still: if you can’t marry money, at least don’t marry envy.

-When I was young, the few older writers I knew were encouraging; and the writers who are my friends now are generous people with a strong sense of community.
-I keep away from writers who think art is a competition for fame, money, prizes, etc. What matters is the work.
+When I was young, the few older writers I met were personally and professionally encouraging.
+The authors who are my friends now are generous people with a strong sense of community.
+I shy away from writers who look at art as a competition for fame, money, prizes, etc. What matters is the work.

 How do you feel about your life now?
 What would you change or wish had been different?